 And then, after an embarrassing encounter at a party, Veronica accidentally does just that.
-Veronica and her new boyfriend ‘accidentally’ murder the main Heather, toppling her hold over the school and causing scandal.
+Veronica and her new boyfriend ‘accidentally’ murder the main Heather, toppling her hold over the school and causing a big scandal.

 I say ‘accidental’ because Veronica just wants Heather to vomit and embarrass herself in order to get revenge on her.
 However, her psycho boyfriend switches what would cause Heather to vomit (some kind of disgusting concoction) for toxic cleaning fluid instead.
-Nice.

-Spotting an edition of ‘The Bell Jar’ in Heather’s bedroom, Veronica and her boyfriend cover the murder up as suicide and, due to the rise in student suicides at the time, surprisingly everyone just kind of believes it.
+Spotting an edition of ‘The Bell Jar’ in Heather’s bedroom, Veronica and her boyfriend cover the murder up as suicide and, due to the rise in student suicides at the time, surprisingly everyone just believes it.
 Veronica is meant to be brilliant at impersonating handwriting, and so the suicide is supposedly easy to set up, with a note and everything.